Skip to main content

 • Flowers and materials

-• Design time (less than a bespoke order, but it's not zero)
+• Design time — less than a bespoke order, sure, but it's not nothing

-• Vase or container if you're including one
+• Vase or container if you're supplying one

-Then add your margin.
-Subscription margins can sit a bit lower than one-off sales because the volume and predictability are worth something in themselves.
+Then stick your margin on top.
+Subscription margins can sit a bit lower than one-off work because the volume and predictability have real value in themselves.

 Offer Subscription Savings

-Give people a reason to commit.
-A 10-15% discount compared to buying the same arrangement as a one-off usually does it.
-It rewards loyalty and makes the subscription feel like genuinely good value.
+Give people a reason to commit rather than just buying week-to-week.
+A 10-15% discount versus buying the same arrangement as a one-off usually does the trick.
+It rewards loyalty and makes the whole thing feel like genuinely good value — not just a direct debit they'll resent.

 Tiered Options